themohitnair/xivvy/README.md

 echo "Your environment is ready to cook!"
 ```

--to create a virtual environment within the project directory and install all dependencies in `requirements.txt`.

 The repository root must contain a directory called `kaggle`, within which there must be your `kaggle.json` file containing the following: